The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Discussion

-Furthermore, \heim's performed dedispersion and downsampling caused some injections to be unexpectedly detected (figure \ref{fig:detected_injections} and section \ref{sec:pipeline-recall}) as well.
-Over-dedispersion can time align faint subcomponents of an MIV's burst, causing its morphology to resemble that of MI or MII and so render its frequency-averaged pulse profile detectable.
-Conversely, this might also mean that faint FRB detections with an apparent morphology I or II actually consist of multiple over-dedispersed subcomponents.
-If morphology IV indeed describes FRB repeat bursts \citep{pgk+2021,cgsy2022}, it could be interesting to re-observe the sky locations of faint one-off FRBs, as it is possible that they are FRB repeat bursts falsely identified as MI or MII bursts due to over-dedispersion.
+Furthermore, \heim's performed de-dispersion and downsampling caused some injections to be unexpectedly detected (Fig. \ref{fig:detected_injections} and Sect. \ref{sec:pipeline-recall}) as well.
+Over-de-dispersion can time align faint subcomponents of an MIV's burst, causing its morphology to resemble that of MI or MII, and so render its frequency-averaged pulse profile detectable.
+Conversely, this might also mean that faint FRB detections with an apparent morphology I or II actually consist of multiple over-de-dispersed subcomponents.
+If morphology IV indeed describes FRB repeat bursts \citep{pgk+2021,cgsy2022}, it could be interesting to re-observe the sky locations of faint one-off FRBs, as it is possible that they are FRB repeat bursts falsely identified as MI or MII bursts due to over-de-dispersion.

 Allowing \heim\ to search for wider bursts would increase the number of detected SPs and therefore also the number of false positives produced by the pipeline.
-A reliable manner is needed to keep the total number of SP candidates, to be manually inspected, to a human-manageable rate. \textsc{fetch} can potentially be used for this if its classification models are retrained on the HTRU-North data containing a balanced set of SPs originating from RFI, pulsars, and FRBs.
-An HTRU-North training data set containing FRBs can be obtained with the use of the {\tt FRBfaker}.
+A reliable manner is needed to keep the total number of SP candidates, to be manually inspected, to a human-manageable rate. \textsc{fetch} can potentially be used for this if its classification models are re-trained on the HTRU-North data containing a balanced set of SPs originating from RFI, pulsars, and FRBs.
+An HTRU-North training dataset containing FRBs can be obtained with the use of the {\tt FRBfaker}.
 SPs of the four different FRB morphologies and with low S/Ns can then be injected, improving \textsc{fetch}'s overall performance.
-Its current models will miss such signals, because they have not been trained to find them (section \ref{sec:fetch-models}).
+Its current models will miss such signals, because they have not been trained to find them (Sect. \ref{sec:fetch-models}).